 special countries that are our competitors,

-and it is a way of getting
+and its a way of getting

 the dollar, putting more pressure